joeabolt/DawnfireRPG/Spells.md

 * Ability checks with one ability score you choose

 If you cast this spell on the same target while a previous casting is active, the bonuses do not stack.
 You may grant more types of bonuses through multiple castings.
 Each time you cast this spell on the same target, the duration resets for all bonuses affecting them.

+## Word of Calm
+__Tier:__ 1; __Element:__ Fire;
+__Casting Time:__ 1 AP; __Casting Cost:__ 5 [HP Reduction];
+__Range:__ Voice; __Duration:__ 10 minutes, see text; __Target:__ 1 creature;
+__Description:__ With a soothing word, you instill calm into a creature your voice reaches - you need not gesture to cast this spell.
+Make a spell attack roll against the target's SR. If they resist, they take a -2 penalty to attack and damage rolls for 1 [Round].
+If you succeed, they are magically calmed for up to 10 minutes.
+They can still defend themselves, and if they are harmed the spell is broken.
+Otherwise, they avoid conflict, either dodging the confrontation or refusing to fight.
+Keep in mind that a calmed creature is not necessarily a compliant one, just not hostile.

+After the 10 minutes pass, they may remain calm if there are no stressors present.
+Regardless, they are aware that you enchanted them and may not take kindly to you in the future.

 ## Control Object
 __Tier:__ 1; __Element:__ Earth;